Michigan State University Athletics

 - MSU led by five points (36-31) at the break and were ahead by just three points, 50-47, after a 3-pointer from Louisville's Aly Khalifa before going on a 13-3 run over 5:05, taking a 63-50 lead on a 3-pointer from Kohler with 6:40 left.

-- Carr hit a 3-pointer, his second of the game, with 4:46 left to put MSU back on top by 13 points, 66-53.
+- Carr hit a 3-pointer, his second of the game, with 4:46 left to put MSU back on top by 13 points, 66-53 and then hit two free throws at the 2:41 mark to give the Spartans a 68-56 advantage with 2:28 remaining.

-- Louisville cut the lead to 75-69 with just 11 seconds left, but Fears' 16th assist of the game, this time to Carson Cooper for a dunk, capped off the win and made the final 77-69.
+- Louisville cut the lead to 75-69 with just 11 seconds left, but Fears' 16th assist of the game, this time to senior center Carson Cooper for a dunk, capped off the win and made the final 77-69.

 - Michigan State led at the half by five points (36-31) and used a 6-2 run over the opening 1:40 of the second half to push the lead to 42-33 after back-to-back dunks from Carr, the latter at 18:20 forcing Louisville to call a timeout.